ktohma/SmartControlwithLLM/README.md

 Run the `SmartControlwithLLM.py` file from the terminal or through VS Code.
 The GUI will launch the PID design process.

+SmartControl Input Interface and Initial GUI Screen:
 ![SmartControlwithLLM Logo](screenshot.png)

-SmartControl Input Interface and Initial GUI Screen

 ![SmartControlwithLLM Logo](screenshot3.png)